microcks/microcks.io/content/blog/why-microcks.md

 Sure software code still has to be written for implementing the behaviour but provided examples will allow to provide fully accurate mocks faster so that dependant consumers may start playing with the API immediately.
 From these examples, we are also able to deduce a comprehensive test suite that will validate the implementation when ready.

-At the time we investigate first Microcks prototypes in early 2015, arise a bunch of standards and toolings that will be of great help making these ideas real.
+At the time we investigated first Microcks prototypes in early 2015, a bunch of standards and toolings arose that would be of great help making these ideas real.
 Supporting standards was a no-brainer for us and luckily enough the [OpenAPI](https://www.openapis.org/) and [AsyncAPI](https://www.asyncapi.com/) specifications were handling examples !
 We saw it as the confirmation of the crucial role of examples as we foresaw it.
 We were also truly convinced that toolings had a great role to play to foster collaboration between personas.
-So we extend the range of possibilities and now Microcks supports all these formats as contract definition.
+So we extended the range of possibilities and now Microcks supports all these formats as contract definition.

 <figure class="tc">
   <img src="/images/blog/why-microcks-standards.png" class="img-responsive"/>